 It’s not all about the Group class action though, with the lowly maiden events often providing the opportunity to catch a glimpse of a future star.
 Thanks to its proximity to the Ballydoyle training operation, Aidan O’Brien regularly enters his more promising sorts in such contests, with the likes of High Chaparral, Hawk Wing and Dylan Thomas all taking their first steps to greatness at the course.

 Donnacha O’Brien had been the standout rider at this track prior to entering the training ranks.
-In his absence, profitable jockey trends are thin on the ground on the flat, with Oisin Orr the only man to reward level stakes support over recent seasons and even then only to the tune of almost £2.
+In his absence, lucrative jockey trends are thin on the ground on the flat, with Oisin Orr the only man to reward level stakes support over recent seasons and even then only to the tune of almost £2.

 Tipperary Flat Course